Pressure Sores - Treatment Overview

 problem with pressure sores.
 If you do have pain, talk to your doctor.
 Some

-people with pressure sores do not need any pain medicine, some need pain
+people who have pressure sores do not need any pain medicine, some need pain

 medicine just when the sore is being treated, and some need pain control